Uninsured Motorist Coverage Explained: Do You Need It in 2026?

 The median cost for uninsured motorist bodily injury (UMBI) coverage is approximately $50 per year, while uninsured motorist property damage (UMPD) adds about $38 annually.
 Combined, this totals roughly $90 per year or just $3–6 per month added to your premium.

-Underinsured motorist coverage, typically bundled with UM as UM/UIM, costs a similar amount—around $50-$75 annually for combined bodily injury and property damage protection.
-This translates to about $4-$8 monthly.
+Underinsured motorist coverage, typically bundled with UM as UM/UIM, costs a similar amount—around $50–$75 annually for combined bodily injury and property damage protection.
+For context, national full coverage car insurance now averages $2,340 annually as of early 2026, meaning UM/UIM adds only a fraction to your total premium.

 Factors Affecting Your Cost